Mr Stephen Cox CVO (Chairman)

 Stephen became Chairman of College Council in November 2011.

 Stephen was the executive director of the Royal Society for 14 years from July 1997 until his retirement in February 2011.
 During his time there, he led the Society’s 350th anniversary celebrations.

 He started his career by joining the Overseas Career Service of the British Council in 1969 and was posted to Warsaw after language training.
 Stephen spent time in West Africa, notably Ghana and Togo, with the British Council.
 He was then education attaché at the British Embassy in Washington DC in the early 1980s.

 In 1985, Stephen joined the Royal Society where he ran the international office until 1990 before becoming executive director in 1997.
 From 1991-97, he was director-general of the Commonwealth Institute; an organisation he remodelled in the light of reducing government grants.
 He was also chief executive for the Westminster Foundation for Democracy, where he worked closely with both Houses of Parliament to support institutions in the emerging democracies of central Europe, the former Soviet Union and sub-Saharan Africa.

-Stephen is a trustee of the International Polar Foundation, the Council for Assisting Refugee Academics and the Frederick Soddy Trust.
-He also chairs the Board of Atlantic College in South Wales.
+Stephen is a trustee of the International Polar Foundation, the Frederick Soddy Trust and was a trustee of the Council for Assisting Refugee Academics 1997-2009.
+He also chaired the Board of Atlantic College in South Wales from 2010-2015.
 In the 1997 Queen’s Birthday Honours, he was made a Commander of the Royal Victorian Order ( CVO).
 He is a Fellow of the Royal Geographical Society and was awarded an honorary DSc by Lancaster University.